The Florida Tech DBA

-Florida Tech's Doctor of Business Administration (DBA) is a professional degree designed to meet the needs of leaders and executives who neither want to stop learning or enjoying the benefits of advanced education.
-It is for the fearless, relentless professionals who strive for more than success--those who go for greatness.
+Florida Tech's Doctor of Business Administration (DBA) is a terminal degree designed to meet the needs of business leaders who wish to enjoy the benefits of a rigorous and advanced education.
+The DBA program is a part-time program for working professionals in senior leadership or management roles.
+It is for the fearless, relentless learners who strive for more than success--those who go for greatness.

 Through the application of theory, use of advanced research skills and an understanding of the complex challenges that exist in the public and private business sector, students earning a doctor of business administration develop important skills in strategic planning, organizational behavior, human resources management, financial management, innovation and entrepreneurship, quantitative research and more.

 Cohort Model: Peer-to-Peer Learning

 Doctor of business administration students are often working professionals who have already attained experience and valuable insight in an administrative business career.
 Florida Tech's small class size allows specialized, one-on-one attention from professors as well as an opportunity for students to exchange knowledge with fellow colleagues, building a network of business professionals for the future.

 The doctor of business administration cohort that meets each semester for collaborative learning.
 In the final year, students complete an intense research component.
 Hands-on experience plays an important role in an education at Florida Tech and cohort programs provide unparalleled learning experiences from professors working in the field.

 The DBA program culminates in the formation of a dissertation.
 Once core business classes are completed, students have the chance to enhance their body of knowledge on any business relevant subject that most interests them and aligns with their career goals.